MARCH 2026 · 8 MIN READ

 Many Rwandan organisations default to international providers from Europe, the US, or South Africa for their security assessments.
 These firms deliver quality work, but they come with significant overhead: international travel costs, higher hourly rates, and limited understanding of the local technology landscape.

-A Kigali-based provider with equivalent certifications and experience can deliver the same quality of assessment at a substantially lower cost.
+A Kigali-based provider with equivalent certifications and experience can deliver methodology and reporting that hold up against international firms at a substantially lower cost.
 The savings come from eliminating travel expenses, lower operational overhead, and deep familiarity with the technologies common in East African financial services: USSD, mobile money platforms, and local banking infrastructure.

 The key is verifying credentials.
-OSCP is the industry benchmark for penetration testing competence.
-If a provider holds OSCP (or OSCP+) and has demonstrated experience testing financial institutions, the quality of their work should be equivalent regardless of where they are headquartered.
+OSCP is the benchmark hands-on credential for penetration testing competence, and BNR Regulation N°50/2022 lists it among the qualifying certifications for testers serving regulated institutions.
+If a provider's testing is led by an OSCP-credentialled practitioner with demonstrated experience inside financial institutions, the work can hold up against larger firms regardless of where they are headquartered.

 How to budget for security testing